 For the C++ type specifier the mapping of the Direction kind attribute corresponding to the type referenced in the Type attribute as per Table 6-5 is used.

+If a Default is set and the Parameter has a type other than a Value Type or a Direction Kind other than 'in', then the C++ mapping of the Default Value shall be the 'nullptr' keyword.

 ECSS-E-ST-40-07_1440413

 Table 6-5: C++ mapping for the Direction kind attribute